BhavaniBodicharla/hm08-qa-us/README.md

 Technologies used: Mocha

-To run test cases: To run the test cases use the command  'npm run wdio'
+How To run test project: To run the test cases use the command  'npm run wdio'